Film coming in 2026

 "The narrative plumbs complex emotions and the lifelong attempt to cope with grief and mourning through a meticulous description of emotions, and an educated and sophisticated use of language." -Rome Prisma Awards

-Film Awards
+Screenplay Awards

 "The greatest travelers have not gone beyond the limits of their own world; they have trodden the paths of their own souls." -Carlo Levi